 Dr David Thurnham

 David Thurnham is Emeritus Professor Of Human Nutrition at the University of Ulster and an independent consultant on nutrition.
 His interests centred on micronutrients, for example the carotenoids, which provide both vitamin A and lutein and play important roles in eye health and immunity.
 He was the Howard Professor of Human Nutrition at the University for ten years and a senior scientist at the Dunn Nutrition Laboratory in Cambridge prior to that.

 Secretary – Jonathan Howard

 Founder – Dr Alan N Howard

 Alan Howard was an Honorary Fellow of Downing College, Cambridge University and Honorary Professor at the University of Ulster.
 His career at Cambridge University spanned 50 years and he held positions in the Department of Investigative Medicine and Pathology as well as at the Dunn Nutritional Laboratory, before founding his own laboratory at Papworth Hospital, Cambridge, which was closed in 1999.
 He published over 250 original articles in medical literature and authored and edited 8 major books on coronary heart disease and obesity.
 He was co-founder of the International Journal of Obesity and was involved in the foundation of the International Congress on Obesity and the European Atherosclerosis Society.
 His work on obesity led to the development of Very Low Calorie Diets, leading to a number of commercial products including his own formulation of the Cambridge Diet, which has been used by millions of people world-wide.
-In 1982, he established the Howard Foundation, a charitable trust supporting bio-medical research at the University of Cambridge, and which has provided three buildings at Downing College between 1987 and 2009 as well as sponsoring bio-medical research at the Waterford Institute of Technology, Ireland.
+In 1982, he established the Howard Foundation, a charitable trust which has provided three buildings at Downing College, Cambridge, between 1987 and 2009 as well as sponsoring bio-medical research at the Waterford Institute of Technology, Ireland.
 Dr Howard died aged 91 on 24 June 2020.